sagar0419/aws-ebs-backup-terraform/README.md

 # Terraform Script to implement AWS backup plan.
-SO that auto backup of EBS.
+To automate backup of EBS.

 ## Following AWS resources will be created.
 - Backup Plan.